rspack-contrib/csp-rspack-plugin/README.md

 ## Recommended Configuration

-By default, the `@rspack/plugin-csp` has a very lax policy.
+By default, the `csp-rspack-plugin` has a very lax policy.
 You should configure it for your needs.

 A good starting policy would be the following: